Cisco-Observability-TME/SplunkObs-profiling-RUM/docs/01_getting_started.md

 <img src="../images/access_tokens2.png" alt="access tokens" width="400px"/>

 Now we can run the collector.
-For the purposes of this workshop, we assume that you are working in the "Splunk Playground", which is `us0`.
+For the purposes of this workshop, we assume that you are working in the `us0` "Splunk Realm".
 If you are in another realm, change `us0` below to your specific realm.

 Run the following, substituting `<SPLUNK_TOKEN>` for youractual token value copied above: